andrewcannan/ColorMuse/readme.md

 | 10 | User | Delete saved palettes that are no longer needed. | Declutter my saved collection and maintain a focused workspace. |

 ## Features

+### Home

+The Home component serves as the landing page for the Color Muse application, providing users with an introduction to its features and functionality.

+* Hero Section: The hero section showcases a captivating image and a brief description of the application's purpose.
+Users are encouraged to take action with a prominent call-to-action button to get started.

+* Feature Highlights: Below the hero section, feature highlights are presented in a card layout.
+Each card highlights a key feature of the application, such as effortless inspiration, unlocking new creativity, seamless workflow, and responsive design.

 ### File Upload